Visitors and friends welcome

 You are welcome to check us out and get involved contact us

-On 28 April 2019 our last annual non-competitive cyclo-sportive bike riding event provided a great challenge to 262 participants to ride the peaks around Canberra on a glorious day (4 to 19 oC with light to moderate winds).
+Our last annual non-competitive cyclo-sportive bike riding event on 18 April 2021 provided a great challenge to 273 participants to ride the peaks around Canberra on a glorious day (6 to 18 oC with light winds).
 It was a great way to see Canberra from the saddle with support along the course, great home made food at the refreshment stations and energy snacks at the peaks.

 Cycling Without Age - ongoing